fraction/set-timer/README.md

 ## Usage

-The `set-timer` function takes a callback function and an options object as arguments.
+The `setTimer` function takes a callback function and an options object as arguments.
 The options are:

 * **Timeout:** Number of milliseconds to wait before the first call, default 0.
 * **Interval:** Number of milliseconds to wait between calls, default 0.